Why we do what we do

 Each G-Topic has enough General Links to take four or more days to run through…and this is just viewing the selections one time.

 It is true that too much time in ineffective viewing of poor material is a waste of time.
 But, if the Links are well chosen and well presented and Links are come back to, time with Links can be a very enjoyable and a very painless happy academic powerhouse.
 Doing potpourri Links for the Sci lesson at least once every ten days adds the beauty of new topics and unexpected wonders.

 In using Links, however, we do deeply believe in protection from the devastating evil on the web.
 For this reason, we encourage all parents to get very secure web protection.
 We also put all our directly accessible Links behind the protection of the “Parent Resources.”
 If you desire a “Click and be there experience”, you’ll find it protected by the parental-teacher password.
 Otherwise, students can copy and paste the URL for each video.
 (The student Link lessons have the web address with a cover shot of the Link.)

 In future Global Topics, part of the month’s lessons will always involve review and techy-quizzing for some of the previously assigned great Links.

 Like General Links, “Unit Links” are divided into three levels L-1, L-2, and L-3.
 What a surprise!

 These “Unit Links” broaden all CWS brings out in the Core Videos and the written and audio materials for the Global Topic.
 These are meant to go deeper in G-Topic subject areas.

-CWS is very selective in what we choose to go deep in ourselves.
-We are also all the time trying to remain a backbone foundation for making all of Science glorifying to God.
+CWS is very selective in what we choose for our original deep-dive lessons.
+We are also continually trying to remain a backbone foundation for making all of Science glorifying to God.
 This limits the number of subject areas we opt to go deep in.

 Oftentimes, it is better to let others carry the mantle in going deep in an area and use their excellent efforts.